 3. Pipedrive (best for consultants with mid-volume pipelines)

-Entry price: $24/seat/month monthly, $14/seat/month annual (Lite plan).
+Price: $24/seat/month ($14/seat/month annual, Lite plan).
 Most consultants need Growth at $49/seat/month for full email sync and automations.

 Pipedrive is the workhorse listicle pick for a reason.
 Strong visual pipeline, good integrations, mature feature set.
-Best fit for consultants with 30-100+ active deals or a small team where you need the standardization.
+Best fit for consultants with 30 to 100+ active deals, or a small team where you need the standardization.

 What works: